 On call duty shall be equally divided among the qualified employees.
 Additional employees will be added to the On-Call List as they become qualified.
 The roster will be drawn up on a monthly basis.
 Should utility operators wish to substitute, exchange or volunteer for additional weekends, the City will agree, provided the Supervisor is aware by Thursday afternoon of any changes to the roster.
-(Revised July 7/92).
+(Revised July 7,1992)

-10.5.5 On Call - Division of Duty
+10.5.5 Call Out Minimum Fay